 If there is one staple I would recommend for your kitchen, it would be a good guacamole recipe.
 Nothing fancy, just something simple and delicious.
 When it comes to guacamole, simple is better in my opinion.
 Now, I know there are tons of recipes out there for guacamole, and I have been seeing a lot of “loaded guacamole” recipes lately.
 But, I like mine simple, clean and to the point.
-The avocado is the star with a few supporting ingredients.
+The avocados are the star in my 5-ingredient guacamole.

 Because I adore everything avocado, this recipe has always been a staple in my kitchen.
 There is nothing better than making homemade guacamole.
 I mean, who doesn’t get sick of walking into a Chipotle and being told “Guac is extra”.
 So, why not make my guacamole at home and enjoy it whenever I want.
 Not only will you not have to pay for extra guac, but it is incredibly versatile and in many cases a kitchen necessity.
 Serve over salads, tacos, nachos or simple use it as a dip.